Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 The platform needs your firm on their systems before they can do anything interesting.
 That means learning new software, adopting new processes, and doing your actual job while simultaneously adapting to change.

 Client-facing work continues.
 Tax returns still need filing.
-Audits still need to be completed.
+Audits still need completing.
 The business doesn't pause for integration.
 You're running two races at once.

 The psychological shift happens here.